mbafrani/PMSD/README.md

 # PMSD: Data-Driven Simulation of Business Processes Using Process Mining and System Dynamics
 Forward-looking approach in process mining (using system dynamics and process mining to simulate business processes at an aggregated level).
 Process mining field has been enriched with multiple techniques and tools for different purposes.
 However, these techniques are mostly 'backward-looking'.
 'PMSD' is a web application tool that supports forward-looking simulation techniques.
-It transforms the event data and process mining results into a simulation model/
+It transforms the event data and process mining results into a simulation model.
 ## Running the application
 - Run app.py and use the "127.0.0.1:5000" as the homepage URL in the browser.
 - The screen-cast of the tool is available under the name **PMSDDemo.mp4**.